mj514316/blog/content/post/2019-01-25-statistically-verifying-claims-made-in-childrens-stories.markdown

 # 1773 	elementary 	education 	ed
 ```

-**Spolier Alert**: If you read the next book in the series, you'll find that Jack was completely justified in his hypothesis, the next two items were *Mammoth Bone* and *Mouse*.
+**Spolier Alert**: If you read the next few books in the series, you'll find that Jack was completely justified in his hypothesis, the next two items were *Mammoth Bone* and *Mouse*.

-If you made it this far, I hope you enjoyed reading the blog as much as I enjoy writing it.
-For the next post, I plan on moving back into deep learning by showing you how to build a bird sound classifier using deep convolutional neural networks and image recognition.
+If you made it this far I hope you enjoyed reading the blog as much as I enjoy writing it.
+For the next post, I plan on moving back into deep learning by showing you how to build a bird sound classifier using deep convolutional Neural Networks and image recognition.